 A melt in your mouth chickpea fudge pronounced bay-sin mit-tai.
 Besan is a type of gram flour made from ground chickpeas & mithai is a general name for asian sweets.
-We like to store these in the fridge but when you leave them out at room temperature they are melty and delicious (& messy).
+We like to store these in the fridge but when left out at room temperature they are melty and delicious.
 Can also be eaten cold, right from the fridge.

 makes ~12 pieces

-- Grease a 9x13 sheet pan and line with parchment paper.
+- Grease a 9x13 sheet pan & line with parchment paper.

-- If topping with chocolate, set up a small stockpot filled with water and set a steel bowl on top (or use a double boiler).
-Mix the chocolate and the heavy cream until melted, stirring frequently.
-Keep warm.
-You will want to spread this onto your besan while still warm.
+- If topping with chocolate, set up a small stockpot filled with water & set a steel bowl on top (or use a double boiler).
+Mix the chocolate & the heavy cream until melted, stirring frequently.
+Keep warm during next steps.
+The chocolate & mithai need to be warm.

 - In a large sauté pan or kadhai* heat up the ghee.

-- Add besan, sugar, cardamom, salt and cook at medium low heat, constantly** stirring and toasting until golden brown.
-The mixture will put out a nutty aroma (~20 minutes).
+- Add besan, sugar, cardamom, salt & cook at medium low heat, constantly** stirring & toasting until golden brown.
+The mixture will put out a nutty aroma (~20-40 minutes).

-- Remove from heat and immediately spread onto pan with an offset spatula*** until smooth.
+- Remove from heat & immediately spread onto pan with an offset spatula*** until smooth.

 - To cut, let sit out at room temperature for ~1 hr.
-Clean the knife with each cut to keep the edges nice and even.
+Clean the knife with each cut to keep the edges nice & even.

 *a thick, circular, deep pot that is used in Indian cooking.
 Often used for the simmering of stews.